Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 The emphasis on using relational information seen in \textbf{R2N} and \textbf{SLRE} is also key to a study by H. Chen \etal \cite{HChenGCR}, who propose \textbf{Graph Collaborative Reasoning (GCR)}.
-The \textbf{GCR} extends the vanilla GNN to encode whole triples, rather than nodes alone, focusing their analysis on adjacent edges which share nodes.
-Conceptually, they transform the KG structure into a series of logical expressions which predict the probability that a novel edge is implied by its adjacent edges.
-This allows for the link prediction problem to be rephrased as a neural logic reasoning one.
-More specifically, they accomplish this by applying logical regularizers to MLPs to simulate logical operations; these MLPs with regularizers are then applied to triple embeddings to generate predictions.
-Furthermore, to avoid the requirement of specifying rules by hand, they introduce a method to learn potential rules, formulated as Horn clauses, from the available training triples; this benefit foreshadows an approach presented in Section \ref{subsection:learning_rules}.
+The \textbf{GCR} extends the vanilla GNN to encode whole triples, rather than nodes alone, focusing their analysis on adjacent edges.
+Conceptually, they transform the KG structure into a series of logical expressions which are used to predict the probability that a novel edge is implied by its adjacent edges.
+This re-frames the link prediction problem as a neural logic reasoning one.
+More specifically, they accomplish this by applying logical regularizers to MLPs to simulate logical operations; these MLPs are then applied to triple embeddings to generate predictions.
+Furthermore, to avoid the requirement of specifying rules by hand, they introduce a method to learn potential rules, formulated as Horn clauses, from the available training triples; this benefit foreshadows an approach presented in \S\ref{subsection:learning_rules}.
 Additionally, the authors claim that their method is more scalable to large, complex KGs than other neurosymbolic methods.
 However, we note that the scope of applications on which their method might be applicable could be limited.
 The logical expressions by which they perform link prediction rely on the idea that closely connected neighbors likely share similar interaction patterns.
 While this is often true for social KGs, it may not suit other domains in which entities with similar patterns might avoid interacting closely.